gravitational/teleport/rfd/0172-tbot-ssh-muxer.md

 For this binary, we will use Rust.

+#### Connection Re-use

+The Go gRPC client is capable of multiplexing multiple streams over a single connection, but using a single connection for a large number of streams is problematic for a few reasons:

+- Contention of the upstream connection.
+- TCP head of line blocking becomes more problematic as the amount of data being transferred over a single connection increases.
+- The server enforces a maximum number of streams per connection.

+To avoid this, a simple connection cycler will be implemented.
+After a number of streams have been established, a new internal connection will be dialed.
+New streams will use the new connection, and the old connection will be closed once all streams using it have been closed.

 ### Initial Scope

 For the initial version, we must include:

 - The long-lived proxying background service within `tbot`
+  - This will include a rudimentary connection cycler.
 - The new lightweight client binary with support for ProxyUseFdPass.
 - A configuration option to control the maximum number of proxied connections.
   - When this maximum is reached, the service will wait until the number of